Gershom-Benni/Rock-Paper-Scissors-Terminal-Game/README.md

 5. Follow the on-screen instructions to play the game.

 ## Sample Output
-Enter your Choice 'r','p','s': r
+Enter your choice ('r' for Rock, 'p' for Paper, 's' for Scissor): r
 Game Tied!
-You chose : Rock
+You chose: Rock
-Computer chose : Rock
+Computer chose: Rock
-Wanna Play Again(y/n)
+Wanna play again? (y/n):
 y
-Enter your Choice 'r','p','s': p
+Enter your choice ('r' for Rock, 'p' for Paper, 's' for Scissor): p
 You Won!
-You chose : Paper
+You chose: Paper
-Computer chose : Rock
+Computer chose: Rock
-Wanna Play Again(y/n)
+Wanna play again? (y/n):
 y
-Enter your Choice 'r','p','s': s
+Enter your choice ('r' for Rock, 'p' for Paper, 's' for Scissor): s
 You Won!
-You chose : Scissor
+You chose: Scissor
-Computer chose : Paper
+Computer chose: Paper
-Wanna Play Again(y/n)
+Wanna play again? (y/n):
 n